swallentin/ql-server-monitor/README.md

 * Support for emitting RCON commands to monitored servers.

 # Upcoming features
+* Ability to create server networks and/or group servers by tag in order to issue Rcon commands selectivly.
+* Improve server monitoring stability, re-connect/retry when connections fail, notifications on connection success and fails, configurable retry/reconnect settings.
+* Simplyfied usage of library
 * Unit-tests
-* Loading server settings from .json configuration file
-* Simplyfied usage of library
-* Improve server monitoring stability, re-connect/retry when connections fail, notifications on connection success and fails, configurable retry/reconnect settings.
-* Ability to create server networks and/or group servers by tag in order to issue Rcon commands selectivly.